ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListADT.rst

 The ``find`` method needs no knowledge about the specific list implementation, just the list ADT.

-.. codeinclude:: Lists/ListTest
+.. codeinclude:: ChalmersGU/Other/CodeFragments
-   :tag: listfind
+   :tag: ListFind

 There are two standard approaches to implementing lists, the :ref:`array-based list <ListArray>`, and the